THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 fate.

-In this song, Morrison sings while contemplating a new
+In this song, Morrison sings while contemplating a new artistic and

-the microphone while displaying a subdued yet mysterious demeanor, he holds
+motionless in front of the microphone he displays a subdued yet mysterious

-"Cars Hiss By My Window" is adorned by Robby
+"Cars Hiss By My Window" is adorned by Robby Krieger's

-comment that rides on the track’s quiet pacing.
+commentary on the track's quiet pace.

-Krieger also performs a solo where he gently whispers the
+Krieger also performs a solo where he gently whispers the blues idiom,

-blues idiom by smoothing out its defining edges
+by smoothing out its defining edges with a light fingerpicking style.
+In this

-with a light fingerpicking style.
-In this way, his six strings eloquently sympathize with the romantic
+way, his six strings eloquently sympathize with the romantic misadventures

-misadventures narrated in the lyrics.
+narrated in the lyrics.

-Ray Manzarek's absence from the recording does not
+Ray Manzarek's absence from the recording does not diminish the charm of

-diminish the charm of "Cars Hiss By My Window": a song where the
+"Cars Hiss By My Window": a song where the simplicity of the musical

-simplicity of the musical construction sheds light on the gloomy and compelling
+construction sheds light on the gloomy yet compelling emotions that only the Blues

 My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, .uk, .it, .mx, .ca, etc.